Liberia, Costa Rica: What to pack, what to wear, and when to go [2023]

 Plug adapter

-A plug adapter that supports outlet types A and B. Be careful to find the right kind.
-Many adapters that you can buy are simply plugs and expect your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most areas.
+A plug adapter that supports outlet types A and B. Be careful to choose the right kind.
+The majority of adapters on sale are just plug changers and require your electronics to convert the voltage themselves.
+If your devices can't do that they could burn up.
+This one should be sufficient for most countries.

 What to wear/what to pack: